shindokl90-lab/Final_ML_Project/README.md

 ---Making sure that all the different web components effectively communicated with each other

 # Generalizations about our Model:

-Our model seemed to work well predicting grades, compared to past data But ... we didn’t understand why Lending Club was approving loans for certain grades (E, F, G) where the historical default rates were over 40%
+Our model seemed to work well predicting grades, compared to past data but ... we didn’t understand why Lending Club was approving loans for certain grades (E, F, G) where the historical default rates were over 40%